-The DKSR OUP is an open source urban data platform based on the EIP SCC reference architecture and on specifications according to DIN SPEC 91357.
-The core technology is based on the field-tested UrbanPulse© Plattform, developed by the urban software institute [ui!], which has already been successfully implemented, tested and is continuously enhanced in over 40 municipalities.
-The platform has its particular strengths operating IoT-based applications with real-time functionalities (such as environmental sensitive traffic control).
+The DKSR OUP is an open-source urban data platform based on the EIP SCC reference architecture and on specifications according to DIN SPEC 91357.
+The core technology is based on the field-tested UrbanPulse© Plattform, developed by the urban software institute [ui!], which has already been successfully implemented, tested, and is continuously enhanced in over 40 municipalities.
+The platform has its particular strengths operating IoT-based applications with real-time functionalities (such as environmentally sensitive traffic control).
 These applications account for a large part of the smart city solutions that can benefit from an OUP.

-The DKSR OUP focuses on minimal latency, meaning that the time between data acquisition and data provision is kept as low as possible, within a milliseconds range.
-In this way, sensor data can be processed, analysed and distributed in near real time, and used to immediately respond to what is happening in the city, municipality or region.
-This is achieved by the DKSR OUP software architecture, which is completely event based.
+The DKSR OUP focuses on minimal latency, meaning that the time between data acquisition and data provided is kept as low as possible, within a milliseconds range.
+In this way, sensor data can be processed, analyzed, and distributed in near real-time, and used to immediately respond to what is happening in the city, municipality, or region.
+This is achieved by the DKSR OUP software architecture, which is completely event-based.